Language and Linguistics, Cognitive Semiotics - Master's Programme

 Läs instruktionerna om att söka till ett internationellt masterprogram på lu.se

-In addition to the documents mentioned under Step 2, you will also be requested to submit a Bachelor’s degree thesis when applying to this programme.
-Please note that the thesis should be sent by email directly to the department.
+In addition to the documents mentioned under Step 2, you must also submit a Summary sheet when applying to this programme.
+Click on the link below to download the document.

 Full programme/course tuition fee: SEK 250 000